Skip to content

 Unsafe equality

 Most of the professional managed programming languages like Python, Java, C#, Scala, and Ceylon take option #1 all say that 1!="1".
 In a naive sense, this is entirely correct because an integer and a string are not even comparable.
 But if they are incomparable, why allow this construction at all?
 This is not a novel observation.
-This is common source of hidden bugs, especially annoying in statically typed languages, which otherwise catch an incorrect mixing of types.
+This is a common source of hidden bugs, especially annoying in statically typed languages, which otherwise catch an incorrect mixing of types.
 Some IDEs will mark these with a warning, lessening the problem.

 Returning false on incomparable types implies that equality is defined for all types.
 In these languages, the Anything type has an equals method and usually defaults to reference equality for user-defined classes.

 Many scripting languages, like Perl, R, and Javascript take option #2 and say that 1 cannot be compared to "1", but they convert the number to a string and then compare the strings, giving 1=="1" but 1!="2".
-This is worse always returning false.
+This is worse than always returning false.
 If equality is to mean anything, it has to mean that a==b implies that a and b can be used in place of each other in some sense.
 But a "1" cannot be used in the same way as a 1.
 It is true that 1+1 is 2, but "1"+"1" is not 2.
 At least, it better not be!

 In rare cases, programming languages like Matlab will allow two types to be compared as if they are the same type even if they are not.
 They see option #3 not as a pitfall, but as an hammock.
 In Matlab, 1!="1" but 49=="1", because "1" is the 49th ASCII character.
 It should not come as surprise to anyone following this blog, that I think such a design is an abomination.
 It will get no further attention here.